-The top 23 prepared food in Toronto by neighbourhood
+The top 35 prepared food in Toronto by neighbourhood

 Whole Plate has meat, vegan and vegetarian options and you can get a main and two sides for less than $10.
 Shepherd's pie, mac and cheese and butter chicken are some of their favourites.

-Rosedale’s Finest gives Summerhill Market a run for their money for gourmet prepared food with options like tofu salad rolls, green curry cauliflower and beef bourguignon.
+Rosedale’s Finest gives other grocers a run for their money for gourmet prepared food with options like tofu salad rolls, green curry cauliflower and beef bourguignon.

-Adonis is a Middle Eastern supermarket that offers an impressive selection of prepared foods.
-Throw pre-packaged salads, hummus and savoury pastries into your cart or order roasted chicken, pizza, shawarma and falafel at the hot counter.
+Cosmos Agora is a Greek market-meets-hot counter, where olive oil and tubs of feta cheese are sold alongside hearty meals, made fresh daily.

+Market 63 by Coppa's takes their boutique grocery offerings to the next level.
+The market is something of a collection of smaller shops and has endless offerings when it comes to prepared foods.
+Pre-made sandwiches, pizza and antipasto are all available for purchase.

 Roast offers a rotating lineup of prepared meals like shepherd's pie, meatballs, lasagna, risotto, chicken parmesan, stews and sides ranging from garlic mashed potatoes to green bean salad.